zdychacek/lang_parser/README.md

 JavaScript like language parser:
 =====================

-TODO:
+TODO
 -----------------------
 - variables hoisting
 - line and column counters

-Statements:
+Missing statements and operators
 -----------------------
-Try/catch statement
+- Try/catch statement
-Debugger statement
+- Debugger statement
-New operator
+- New operator
-Throw statement
+- Throw statement
-Void
+- Void
-With
+- With
-New
+- New
-Delete
+- Delete